Po2432/Po2432-s-BetterCraft/.github/ISSUE_TEMPLATE/localization-request.md

 ---

 **Language**
-Which language you want
+Which language did you translate

-**Reliable sources**
-Reliable sources for translating

 **Additional İnfromation**
 Any additional information you want to add